SINTEF/oteapi-pipelines/README.md

 `bash
 	python demo3.py
 	`
+### Demo4

+This extracts the subset of the data.¨

+Similarly, to run the third demo:
+`bash
+	python demo4.py
+   `
 # Troubleshooting

 - **Docker Compose Errors**: Ensure Docker is running on your system.
 If you encounter permission issues, try running the command with sudo.